KiloLimaAlpha/SystemSicherheit/README.md

-# SystemSicherheit
+# System Security
-Repo for module system security in B-AI
+Repo for module System Security in B-AI

 Requirements for hardware execution:
   - 6th Generation Intel Core Processor or newer